San Diego–Coronado Bridge: Suicides

-The Coronado Bridge is frequently used as a suicide bridge; as of July 2017, at least 407 suicide deaths by bridge jumpers have occurred on the Coronado, trailing only the Golden Gate Bridge in San Francisco as the bridge most-often used for suicide in the United States.
+The Coronado Bridge is frequently used as a suicide bridge; as of July 2017, at least 407 suicide deaths by bridge jumpers have occurred on the Coronado bridge, trailing only the Golden Gate Bridge in San Francisco as the bridge most-often used for suicide in the United States.
 Solar-powered phones were once installed on the Skyway to offer direct help for those contemplating suicide, but have since been removed.
 Signs have been placed on the bridge urging potential suicides to call a hotline.
 However, call boxes are not provided.

-After an accident in 2016, where a driver drove a pickup truck off the bridge and into Chicano Park, killing 4 and injuring 9, state senator Ben Hueso proposed a state funding bill to cover safety measures on the Coronado, and require reports to the state legislature on progress.
+After an accident in 2016, where a drunk driver drove a pickup truck off the bridge and into Chicano Park, killing 4 and injuring 9, state senator Ben Hueso proposed a state funding bill to cover safety measures on the Coronado bridge and require reports to the state legislature on progress.
 In February 2017, Caltrans announced its intent to perform a feasibility study for suicide-dissuasion options for the bridge.
-Hueso stated that "the safety of residents and visitors traveling on the bridge, and those who gather below it in Chicano Park, is of the utmost importance."
+Hueso stated, "The safety of residents and visitors traveling on the bridge, and those who gather below it in Chicano Park, is of the utmost importance."
 On March 26, 2018, Caltrans released its report; it outlined suicide-dissuasion options such as netting, fencing, and glass barriers.

 In 1972, three years after the bridge was opened to traffic, the first "suicide" was recorded.
 It was subsequently reclassified as a murder after an investigation determined that Jewell P. Hutchings, 52, of Cerritos had been forced to jump at gunpoint.
 Her husband, James Albert Hutchings, was subsequently charged with murder and pleaded guilty to involuntary manslaughter.

 Lighting

-In April 1997, the Port released an international call for artists seeking qualifications of artist-led teams interested in developing environmentally-friendly lighting concept proposals for the bridge.
+In April 1997, the Port of San Diego released an international call for artists seeking qualifications of artist-led teams interested in developing environmentally-friendly lighting concept proposals for the bridge.
 In 2010, a London-based design group led by Peter Fink was chosen.
-The winning concept envisages illuminating the bridge with programmable LED lighting in an energy neutral manner using electricity generated by wind turbines.
-In 2012, two long years after choosing Fink's project, the Port finally cut a check for $75,000 to initiate fundraising in concert with the San Diego Foundation.
+The winning concept envisages illuminating the bridge with programmable LED lighting in an energy-neutral manner using electricity generated by wind turbines.
+In 2012, two years after choosing Fink's project, the Port of San Diego cut a check for $75,000 to initiate fundraising in concert with the San Diego Foundation.
 The Port of San Diego says no taxpayer dollars will be used.
 Instead, they are relying on grants and private donations to fund this lighting project, which will ideally be complete by 2019 to coincide with the bridge's 50th anniversary.
 As of March 2014, the working target date was 2019.

-From November 8 to November 14, 2020, three of the bridge's columns were illuminated as part of a lighting field test.
+Three of the bridge's columns were illuminated from November 8 to November 14, 2020, as part of a lighting field test.